-- TIPS on average declined 1.1% on the 2018 first quarter, less than the 1.6% decline in comparable maturity straight Treasurys.
+- TIPS on average gained 0.9% in the 2018 second quarter, better than the 0.1% gain in comparable maturity straight Treasurys.

-- The average breakeven spread widened to 222 basis points from 184 basis points at the end of the 2017 fourth quarter.
+- The average breakeven spread declined 7 basis points from 222 basis points at the end of the 2018 first quarter to 215 basis points in the 2018 second quarter.

-In a quarter characterized by rising interest rates, TIPS outperformed comparable maturity straight Treasurys, but still produced a negative return.
-On average, TIPS fell 1.1%, less than the 1.6% decline in comparable maturity straight Treasurys.
-During the quarter, the average yield on TIPS rose by two basis points (bp) to 0.36%, while the average yield on straight Treasurys increased by 40 bp to 2.58%.
-As a result, the average spread between straight Treasury and TIPS yields increased by 38 bp from 184 bp to 222 bp.
+In a quarter when the pace of Treasury yield increases moderated, TIPS outperformed comparable maturity straight Treasurys.
+This was the fourth consecutive quarter that TIPS beat straight Treasurys.
+On average, TIPS gained 0.9% in the quarter, better than the 0.1% gain on comparable maturity straight Treasurys.
+The average yield on TIPS rose by 23 basis points (bp) to 0.59%, while the average yield on straight Treasurys increased by 16 bp to 2.74%.
+As a result, the average spread between straight Treasurys and TIPS yields declined by 7 bp from 222 bp to 215 bp.